Frequently Asked Questions

 Are your courses online or on campus?

-Most Maine Studies classes (course prefix: MES) are online.
-Currently UMaine uses the “Brightspace” system to deliver course content, and Zoom for online seminars and meetings.
-All Maine Studies degrees are possible to obtain via online courses.
+Currently, all Maine Studies courses (course prefix: MES) are online.
+UMaine uses the “Brightspace” system to deliver course content and Zoom for online seminars and meetings.
 However, students may also take classes on campus if they wish, to a certain extent.
 This allows them to take classes from other departments that are not online.
-Students may also be able to take one or two classes from other campuses in the UMaine system, with pre-approval from the Graduate School.
+Appropriate courses at UMaine-Machias can be counted toward an MES degree with approval from an MES advisor.

 Can I do courses and degrees at my own pace?

-Yes and no. All courses are offered during regular university sessions—fall and spring semesters, and during the summer.
+Yes and no. Maine Studies courses are offered during both fall and spring semesters as well as during summer terms.
 Students in a class all complete assignments on the same schedule, as set by the instructor.
 In other words, courses are not entirely self-paced; they are on 7-week or 14-week sessions set by the university and on course schedules set by individual instructors.

 How do I enroll in a degree?